|Applies To||RSA Product Set: Security Analytics|

 We could also double check the partition with to confirm that the issue is fixed:

-If you are unsure of any of the steps above or experience any issues, contact RSA Support and quote this article number for further assistance.
+If you are unsure of any of the steps above or experience any issues, contact RSA Customer Support and reference this article for further assistance.